Search Wisconsin State Records Online (Free)

 • Municipal Courts — Traffic and other violations

-How Do I Find Someone’s Court Records & Court Cases in Wisconsin?
+How Do I Find Someone’s Court Records & Cases in Wisconsin?

-In addition, the Wisconsin Supreme Court and Court of Appeals provide public access to case files through the WSCCA website.8 Users can search the WSCCA website by inputting the appeal number, circuit court case number, name of the individual, business name, or attorney name.
+In addition, the Wisconsin Supreme Court & Court of Appeals (WSCCA) provide public access to case files.8 Users can search the WSCCA website by inputting the appeal number, circuit court case number, name of the individual, business name, or attorney name.

 The information provided on the WCCA portal includes the name of the parties involved in the case, description of the case type, court official working the case, and the status of the case (pending vs. closed).
 In criminal cases, there may be explanatory notes on the portal which are not included in the official transcripts or documents.

 Individuals who wish to obtain court records in Wisconsin will have to pay a fee to get a certified copy of actual court documents.
 Obtaining court record copies costs $1.25 per page, whereas certified copies are $5 per document.
-Individuals can also access these documents offline through the court clerk offices.
+Individuals can also access these documents in-person through the County Clerk Offices.

 Wisconsin bankruptcy records contain the following information: